WICG/first-party-sets/ua_policy_proposal.md

 </tbody>
 </table>

-<sup>1</sup> In order to use the First-Party Sets feature, an organization would need to publicly declare that they own and control the sites listed in their proposed set.
+<sup>1</sup> In order to use the First-Party Sets feature, an organization would need to publicly declare that it is a controller for the sites listed in their proposed set.
 The declaration would be required to be made in a publicly viewable location, such as an issue tracker on GitHub.
 That statement then becomes part of the privacy representations that the organization is making to users, similar to disclosures about how data is collected and used that organizations make in privacy policies.
-Misrepresentations about an entity's ownership/control of a site that lead to the collection of user data outside of the First Party Sets policy would be enforceable in the same way that misrepresentations or misleading statements in privacy policies are.
+Misrepresentations about an entity's claim to be a controller that lead to the collection of user data outside of the First Party Sets policy would be enforceable in the same way that misrepresentations or misleading statements in privacy policies are.
 Organizations could be held responsible for fraud or misrepresentation either in direct legal action from users or by regulators that enforce either privacy or consumer protection laws on behalf of users.

 <sup>2</sup> In order to meet the condition that domains must share a common group identity that is easily discoverable by users; browsers may provide UI to surface group identity when the top-level site is part of a First-Party Set.
 In addition, it is the site author's responsibility to ensure that at least one of the following is true:

 +   sites within the set share a single domain name (but different TLDs)
-+   sites within the set share a prominently displayed common brand
++   sites within the set share a prominently displayed, and perceptible to users of assistive technologies, common brand
 +   sites within the set are prominently co-branded
-+   sites within the set prominently disclose to users the parent company owner/operator (via a notice one click away from the home page, pop-up, or other method)
++   sites within the set prominently disclose the controller to users (via a notice one click away from the home page, pop-up, or other method)

 <sup>3</sup> Site authors must ensure that a hyperlink to the common group privacy policy is placed on the default page of each domain listed on their proposed set; such that an automated technical check can be used to verify its presence.

 Additional roles of enforcement entity:

-+   Verifies that the requester of the set formation has control over the domains.
++   Verifies that the requester of the set formation is a controller for user data collected on the domains.
 This may be done by requiring that manifest files in a prescribed format be hosted at `.well-known` locations on each domain in the set.
 +   Performs technical check to ensure all First Party Sets are mutually exclusive (i.e. a site cannot be in multiple sets)
 +   Conducts manual reviews/investigations of First Party Sets that have been flagged by civil society/research community